 But the initiators of the bill and people's deputies have their own logic.
 And, in principle, true.
 After all, it’s no secret that many men who were quite healthy before the big war suddenly became disabled after martial law was declared.
 And, accordingly, unsuitable for mobilization.

 “There will be no violation of the rights of people with disabilities.
-But we think this way - if a person bought himself the status of a disabled person in order to avoid mobilization, then this should be corrected,” Fyodor Venislavsky, a member of the parliamentary committee on national security, defense and intelligence, tells Apostrophe.
+But we believe this: if a person bought himself the status of a disabled person in order to avoid mobilization, then this should be corrected,” Fyodor Venislavsky, a member of the parliamentary committee on national security, defense and intelligence, tells Apostrophe.

 For the second round